Jaclenga/Jaclenga.github.io/_tabs/about.md

 * Organized several one-on-one interviews to discuss user feedback on old design

 *The Writing Academy*
-* Met with mentor several times across school year to discuss career goals (specifically in technical writing)
+* Met with mentor several times across school year to discuss career goals (specifically for technical writing)

 ---